ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 # Juniper vSRX overview
 {: #vsrx_overview}

-Juniper vSRX is a virtual security appliance that provides security and networking services at the perimeter or edge in virtualized private or public cloud environments.
-Within a VMware infrastructure, vSRX runs as a pair of virtual machines (VMs) within the vSphere environment.
+Juniper® vSRX is a virtual security appliance that provides security and networking services at the perimeter or edge in virtualized private or public cloud environments.
+Within a VMware infrastructure, vSRX runs as a pair of virtual machines (VMs) within the VMware vSphere® environment.
 {: shortdesc}

+{{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
+Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
+For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

-The current Juniper vSRX version that is installed is 18.4.
+The current Juniper vSRX version that is installed is 19.4R2.6.
 {:note}

 You can install Juniper vSRX as one of the following components:
 * As a virtual appliance on the management cluster.
 In this case, Juniper vSRX protects the traffic in the management cluster.
 That is, the service  protects only the traffic that you forward from your devices, for example, setting the default gateway to point to Juniper vSRX.
 * As a security or gateway appliance on the edge services cluster.
 In this case, Juniper vSRX works like a gateway appliance, which you can set without having to configure any devices.
 Juniper vSRX protects all clusters in the same pod and data center.
 With this deployment, you route all traffic in the same pod and data center to protect a broader portion of the system.

-Juniper vSRX is built on the Junos operating system (Junos OS) and delivers networking and security features similar to ones on the software releases for SRX Series Services Gateways.
+Juniper vSRX is built on the Junos® operating system (Junos OS™) and delivers networking and security features similar to ones on the software releases for SRX Series Services Gateways.

 Juniper vSRX provides a complete Next-Generation Firewall (NGFW) solution, including core firewall, VPN, NAT, advanced Layer 4 through Layer 7 security services such as Application Security, intrusion detection and prevention (IPS), and UTM features,  which include Enhanced Web Filtering and Anti-Virus.